-What is new and exciting about the Deadline is that time actually passes (one minute per turn), and things "happen."
+What is new and exciting about the Deadline is that time passes (one minute per turn), and things "happen."
 The reality changes around you.
-You don't have the classic troll waiting for you at the bridge with his puzzle, for an infinite time, until you solve it.
+You don't have the classic troll waiting for you at the bridge with his puzzle for an infinite time until you solve it.
 In Deadline, you must be in the right place at the right time.
 For example, if you are near a telephone at 9:07, you will hear it ringing, and you can type ANSWER TELEPHONE.
 Doing so, you will listen to Mrs. Robner - that picked up the line from another phone - talking with someone.

 The other significant change introduced with Deadline is the importance of the NPCs.
-Each one of them has his own personality and emotional state, which can change depending on what you do.
+Each of them has his personality and emotional state, which can change depending on what you do.
 That's why dialogues are so critical.
-Just like in modern Bioware games, your choices in the conversations will make a difference.
+Like in modern Bioware games, your choices in the conversations will make a difference.
 In fact, Deadline introduces for the first time parse commands such as ASK person ABOUT another person or TELL person ABOUT another-person.
 If you want, you can also try something like "MRS ROBNER, TELL ME ABOUT STEVEN."
 It works.